 The purposes for which we use and disclose your personal and/or health information will depend on the circumstances in which we collect it.
-Whenever practical we endeavour to inform you why we are collecting your personal and/or health information, how we intend to use that information and to whom we intend to disclose it at the time we collect your personal and/or health information.
+Whenever practical, we endeavor to inform you why we are collecting your personal and/or health information, how we intend to use that information and to whom we intend to disclose it at the time we collect your personal and/or health information.

 We may use or disclose:

 - your personal information for the purposes for which we collected it and you have consented to (and related purposes which would be reasonably expected by you);

 - your health information for the purposes for which we collected it and you have consented to (and directly related purposes which would be reasonably expected by you); and